 top of page

 Thinking of applying to a PhD program in Psychology?
-Here are some tips from the lab that we've gathered over the years, especially focused on Health Psychology.
+Here are some tips from the lab that we've gathered over the years, especially focused on Health Psychology or Positive Psychology.

-How do I know WHERE to apply to a PhD in health psychology?
+How do I know WHERE to apply to a PhD in psychology?

 Don't forget- before you spend your money applying to a slew of programs (the average student in our lab applies to 10-12 in a range of geographical locations and of varying ranking), make sure that you check that the professor(s) you are interested in is taking a student.
 Sometimes this is listed on their website or a general department website, but in other situations you'll have to directly reach out to the professor to find out.
 Remember: many departments use an apprenticeship approach to training (i.e., you work primarily with ONE mentor), so if the person that you are most interested in isn't taking a student, it may not be worth applying.
 Do note that some programs like ours take a team-based approach, and allow their students to build their own unique mentor team.